softlang/yas/docs/index.md

 * [Text](languages/text.html): Text as a basic representation format used by the YAS repository.
 * [ULL](languages/ull.html): An applied, untyped lambda calculus.
 * [Ueber](languages/ueber.html): A megamodeling language used for build management and regression testing in the YAS repository.

+# Established languages
+* [ANTLR](languages/antlr.html): The ANTLR tool and language for parsing and processing string languages.
+* [DCG](languages/dcg.html): A grammatical notation based on logic programming.
+* [DOT](languages/dot.html): The input language of the Graphviz tool for describing and rendering all kinds of graphs.
+* [HTML](languages/html.html): A standard markup language for web pages and web applications.
+* [Haskell](languages/haskell.html): A standardized, general-purpose purely functional programming language, with non-strict semantics and strong static typing.
+* [JSON](languages/json.html): A dictionary-based interchange format.
+* [Java](languages/java.html): A general-purpose programming language that is concurrent, class-based, object-oriented, and (as of version 8) functional.
+* [Markdown](languages/markdown.html): A markup-based documentation language.
+* [Prolog](languages/prolog.html): A general-purpose logic programming language associated with artificial intelligence and computational linguistics.
+* [Python](languages/python.html): An interpreter-based multi-paradigm general purpose programming language with a dynamic type system
+* [XML](languages/xml.html): A markup-based interchange format.